The MRes in Future Propulsion and Power

 The MRes, which provides a springboard to the PhD phase of the CDT at one of the three partner universities.

 Part 1 - Modules

 During Part 1 of the MRes (October-December) students undertake a combination of core and elective modules.
-The modules give students a world-leading background in the theory of gas turbine aerodynamics as well as practical aspects of both experimental and computational research.
+The modules give students a world-leading background in the theory of advanced propulsion and power aerodynamics as well as practical aspects of both experimental and computational research.

 Foundation concepts (Introductory course)

-Syllabus includes: types of turbomachine; governing equations; fluid properties; performance metrics; compressible flow; non-dimensional analysis of turbomachinery.
+Syllabus includes: types of turbomachinery; governing equations; fluid properties; performance metrics; compressible flow; non-dimensional analysis of turbomachinery; thermodynamic cycles.

-Advanced gas turbine aerodynamics (Flagship MRes course in advanced aerodynamic concepts)
+Advanced Propulsion and Power Aerodynamics (Flagship MRes course in advanced propulsion and aerodynamic concepts)

-Syllabus includes: combustor aerodynamics; compressor stability; heat transfer and cooling concepts; installation effects and integrated propulsion; loss mechanisms in turbomachines; three-dimensional flows and three-dimensional blade design concepts; transonic axial flow fan design.
+Syllabus includes: combustor aerodynamics; compressor stability; electric propulsion; heat transfer and cooling concepts; installation effects and integrated propulsion; loss mechanisms in turbomachines; three-dimensional flows and three-dimensional blade design concepts; transonic axial flow fan design.

 Turbomachinery aerodynamic design process (Fundamentals, and hands-on experience, of computational methods for blade design)